uswds/uswds-site/pages/documentation/migration-V3.md

 Look for instances where your project has a different value than the default.
 Ignore cases where a setting exists in the current version but not in your version.
 This indicates a new setting that probably does not apply to your project.
 Instances where a setting exists in your version but not in the current version can likely be ignored.
 This usually indicates a deprecated setting that should not affect your project, but it can be worth checking to see if that variable appears anywhere else in your codebase!

 When you see a setting that appears different from the current default, this is probably one of your project's custom settings.
-Copy this setting and add it to your new <strong>_uswds-theme.scss</strong> file.
+Copy this setting and add it to your new **_uswds-theme.scss** file.

-At the end of this process, your new <strong>_uswds-theme.scss</strong> file will look something like the following:
+At the end of this process, your new **_uswds-theme.scss** file will look something like the following:

 <pre>
   <code>